-ProWood lumber and products are safe for people and animals, and earth friendly.
+ProWood lumber and products are safe for people, animals, and the environment.
 ProWood is also a beautiful, safe option for planter boxes and garden beds.
 ProWood is a superior lumber product, but it's important to follow several tips when working with any treated wood, including ProWood lumber.

 ProWood Handling Recommendations:

-- Only use ProWood that is visibly clean and free of surface residue for patios, decks and walkways.
+- Only use ProWood lumber that is visibly clean and free of surface residue for patios, decks, and walkways.

 - Do not burn ProWood.